AhmadMHawwash/forge/goals/feature-request.md

 # FEATURE DEVELOPMENT

-Build new features systematically by understanding requirements, planning implementation, and delivering working code.
+Build new features systematically using a two-phase workflow: Planning Phase (understand and design) followed by Execution Phase (build and verify).

-## PROCESS
+## TWO-PHASE WORKFLOW

+### 📋 PHASE 1: PLANNING
+**Purpose:** Understand requirements, design solution, and create implementation plan before coding.

-### 1. UNDERSTAND
+#### 1. UNDERSTAND
 **Before writing any code:**
 - Read and understand the requirements
 - Look at existing code patterns and architecture